pankaj-torinit/ai-bug-fix-agent/README.md

 2. **Saving**: The test is written to **`tests/ai_generated_bug.test.js`** in the cloned repo (the `tests/` directory is created if needed).
 3. **Verification**: The test suite is run in the Docker sandbox.
 The agent **requires the new test to fail** (i.e. the test reproduces the bug).
 If the test fails, reproduction is confirmed and the test is kept.
 4. **Retry**: If the generated test does **not** fail (e.g. wrong code path or assertion), the file is **discarded** (`removeTest`), and the agent **retries once**: generate a new test, save, and run again.
 If the second attempt also does not fail, the agent proceeds without a reproduction test (no test file is committed).
 5. **After the fix**: Once the patch is applied, tests are run again.
-The reproduction test (if present) should **pass**, confirming the fix.

-This ensures that when a test is included in the PR, it actually failed before the fix and passes after it, improving confidence in the patch.
+The agent also compares the number of Jest failures before vs. after the fix and will fail the job if the fix introduces *more* failing tests than the baseline.
+6. **Before committing**: The worker **removes** `tests/ai_generated_bug.test.js` before committing/pushing.
+This keeps PRs focused on the fix; the reproduction test is currently used only as an internal verification step.

+This flow improves confidence in the patch by verifying a reproduction (when possible) and preventing the fix from increasing the number of failing tests.

 ---